Sustainable jojoba oil, a natural beauty treasure from Peru

 Social Responsibility: Fair working conditions and social commitment

 We employ 140 permanent staff on our farms, and up to 260 people during harvest time.
 A further 15 employees work at our facility in Panama.
-Since 2021, we have been certified with the social label „FOR LIFE“, which confirms our fair working conditions in Peru and Panama.
+In 2021, we have been certified with the social label “FOR LIFE”, which confirms our fair working conditions in Peru and Panama.
 This means that our employees receive, for example, health and social insurance, holidays, daily free meals and free bus transportation.
+In 2022 we started our membership in “UEBT”, the Union for Ethical Biotrade.
+We believe that we can as a member have a great impact on sourcing with respect, working together to regenerate nature and securing a better future for people through ethical sourcing of ingredients from biodiversity.

 We also take responsibility in the Ica region: in addition to create reliable long-term jobs, we have been supplying the local school and kindergarten in Humay with school materials, stationary and digital equipment for over 20 years.
 A canteen was set up for high school students.
 In addition, scholarships are awarded for the regional agricultural school.
 After the great earthquake in 2007, our company supported employees who had lost their homes with loans and building materials and helped with the reconstruction.